Up a Tree (1955 film)

 Up a Tree is a 1955 animated short film produced by Walt Disney Productions and released by RKO Radio Pictures.
 The film stars Donald Duck and Chip 'n' Dale, with Donald trying to top a tree in which Chip and Dale are living.
 It was directed by Jack Hannah and features original music by Oliver Wallace.

 Plot

 Donald Duck is a lumberjack who sets out to top a tall tree on a hill.
-The tree turns out to be the home of chipmunks Chip 'n' Dale, who do whatever it takes to protect their tree.
+The tree happens to be the home of chipmunks Chip 'n' Dale, who do whatever it takes to protect it.
 Chip starts by unhooking the harness holding Donald to the tree, causing him to fall.
-Confused, Donald scales the tree again and returns to work.
-This time, Chip is able to push the harness cord into the cutting path of Donald’s saw.
-Although a branch breaks his fall, Dale drops an acorn on Donald’s head causing him to fall back to the ground.
+Confused, Donald scales the tree again to resume his work, but Chip uses a stick to push the harness cord into the path of Donald's saw.
+Although a hanging branch breaks his fall, Dale drops an acorn on Donald's head to continue his plummet to the ground.

-After kicking the tree in frustration, a more determined Donald climbs back up the tree with a heavy chain wrapped around his waist.
-This time he succeeds in topping the tree, but thanks again to the chicanery of the chipmunks he finds himself falling back to the ground.
-To add insult, the top of the tree he cut lands on top of him.

-After he gets out from under the topped tree, quipping "How do you like those apples?", Donald discovers the chipmunks are mocking his plight and he once again scales the tree, this time determined to get revenge on Chip and Dale.
-Donald fails yet again, resorting to violently chopping the tree with an axe to try and bring it down.
-Despite Chip and Dale's efforts, the tree falls and flips end over end landing on a log flume.